conor-99/HackTrinity19Writeups/README.md

 #### Solution:

+**Note: unfortunately HackTrinity appear to have closed down the networking services for this challenge so I can't actually replicate my methods.
+The writeups for these problems are lacking, unfortunately.**

 We setup OpenVPN as before and start scanning with nmap.
-There are two additional hosts up:
+There are two additional hosts up.

-`img here`

 Based on the problem statement, as well as the suggestive number of hosts, we can probably assume we've got to implement some sort of man-in-the-middle attack.

 I hadn't a clue how to do this so I did some Googling and found out about Ettercap.
 It was already installed on my Kali machine so I opened it up.

-to-do

-...
+We start sniffing on `tap0` and target the two aforementioned hosts.

 Once we've got Ettercap running we can open up Wireshark and begin listening.
-Sure enough, there's our flag, as well as a conversation that I spent way too much time listening to:
+Sure enough, there's our flag, as well as a conversation that I spent way too much time listening to.

-`img here`

 ### Zippy